Lopez, Quezon: History

 There was a flourishing coastal settlement somewhere in the southern part of the municipality of Gumaca called Talolong.
 The settlement's name was derived from the name of the river that traverses the place.

-The original location of the settlement was in the marshy mouth of a sedate river, which was founded by the descendants of Datu Dumangsil and Datu Balinsusa of the Kalilayan kingdom.
+The original location of the settlement was in the marshy mouth of a sedate river, (myth) which was founded by the descendants of Datu Dumangsil and Datu Balinsusa of the Kalilayan kingdom.
 Due to the frequent plundering and terrorism of the pirates, the colony was transferred to the present town's location.

 The settlement of Lakan Bugtali who founded the community of Gumaca was gone.
 Even a trace of its remains cannot be identified neither the vintages of the encomienda of Kalilayan nor a fraction of its 16th century glories.
 When it became a sitio through a papal bull, the village started to manage by her own.

+Spanish Era

 In 1756, some people from the town of Mayoboc (present-day Pitogo) sought refuge in the sitio as they fled the Moro raid that burned the town to the ground.
 After sometime, some of them become discontented with the affairs of governing the sitio, went back to the original site of Mayoboc and again formed a settlement on an uphill portion, more suitable to guard against the Moro pirates.
 It later came to be known as Pitogo.

-As the sitio became more organized and seen an increase in population, it formally became a full pledged town, separated from Gumaca, on June 30, 1857, during the Governorship of Alcalde Mayor Don Candido Lopez y Diaz.
-It later came to be known as the town of Lopez.
-The first gobernadorcillo was Don Antonio Olivarez.
+After 45 years of numerous petitions, Governor General Fernando Norzagaray in Manila approved to separate Talolong from Gumaca on June 30, 1857, during the Governorship of Alcalde Mayor Don Candido Lopez y Diaz.
+The town was named after him, Lopez.
+Don Antonio Olivarez was the first gobernadorcillo.

+American era

+On April 9, 1900, the townsfolks fled to the forest when the Americans arrived in Lopez.
+On December 14, 1900, other prominent townsfolks were captured by the Americans and kept in the convent.
+On December 17, 1900, they were brought to Atimonan.
+Those who were kept in captivity were freed on December 24, 1900.

+During this era, reformation of the local government and public works were done such as waterworks and irrigation, railways, and road pavements.
+Public market and municipal hall were built.
+Real property tax and cedula have been introduced too.

+Japanese occupation era

+On December 24, 1941, the Japanese arrived in Lopez.
+The guerrillas called Vera's Party led by Gen. Gaudencio V. Vera kept the Japanese at bay.
+They hunted Japanese soldiers and collaborators.

+On March 12, 1945, the town was liberated by the combined forces of Vera's Party and American forces.
+The town was reduced to nothing, but one house - which is the house of Ramon Mopera.

+Post-war and independence era

+After the war, Gen. Vera appointed Juan Tabien to lead the municipal government.
+The townspeople immediately began to rebuild their homes in the hope of restoring their lives during pre-war days.